nicksukie/nicksukie.github.io/_layouts/home.md

 <p>
 <br>

-I'm currently a PhD student doing research on recommender systems and their social impacts.
+I'm Nick.
+I'm currently a PhD candidate at Tsinghua University.
+I do research on recommender systems and their social impacts.
 I have also, along with virtually the entire academic community, begun delving into the capabilities of large language models.
 <br>
 <br>
-I'm interested in the intersection between technology and society, namely, how the platforms we use influence the information we are exposed to, and, in turn, how that information informs our views.
+I'm interested in the intersection between technology and society, namely, how the platforms/chatbots we use influence the information we are exposed to, and, in turn, how that information informs our views.
 <br>
 <br>
 My research is multi-disciplinary and transcends computer science, electronic engineering, as well as social science/sociology, linguistics, and to some extent, philosophy.